19hours/sg-statutes/Accountants Act - AA2004.md

 #### Procedure of Disciplinary Committee

-51\.

-—(1)  A Disciplinary Committee shall meet at such times and places as its chairman may appoint\.

-(2)  All the members of a Disciplinary Committee shall be personally present to constitute a quorum for a meeting of the Disciplinary Committee.
+51\.—(1)  A Disciplinary Committee shall meet at such times and places as its chairman may appoint\.(2)  All the members of a Disciplinary Committee shall be personally present to constitute a quorum for a meeting of the Disciplinary Committee.

 (3)  All members of a Disciplinary Committee present at any meeting thereof shall vote on any question arising at the meeting and such question shall be determined by a majority of votes and, in the case of an equality of votes, the chairman shall have a casting vote.